in2workspace/dome-gitops-aks/README.md

-TODO Add the list of requiered applications using kubectl apply -f applications_in2_sbx/azure-argocd.yaml -n argocd
-# wait for it to be SYNCED and Healthy
+TODO Add the list of requiered applications using kubectl apply -f applications_in2_sbx/azure-argocd.yaml -n argocd wait for it to be SYNCED and Healthy
     watch kubectl get applications -n argocd

 TODO Repairing sealed secrets.
 By default the required secret will be in Generic Secrets

+TODO Access Node requires allways some sealed secret but there are explicit config to switch it to NOT required

 In order to deploy a new application, follow the steps:
 1. Fork the repository and create a new branch.